Show All Answers

 Many business celebrations (grand openings, anniversaries, holiday celebrations, spaparties, customer appreciation events, etc.) that serve alcohol to their customers are doing soillegally under state law.

-Utility bill payments can be made online with check or credit card (convenience fees apply).
-Information regarding online payments can be found via the link below.
-Otherwise payments can be mailed, placed in the drop box located in the east parking lot adjacent to Brookfield Central High School, or in person in the Treasurer's Office at City Hall, 2000 N. Calhoun Road from 8:00 a.m. to 5:00 p.m.
+Utility bill payments can be made online with an electronic check or credit card (convenience fees apply).
+Otherwise, payments can be mailed, placed in the drop box located in the east parking lot adjacent to Brookfield Central High School, or in person in the Treasurer's Office at City Hall, 2000 N. Calhoun Road from 8:00 a.m. to 5:00 p.m.
 Monday through Friday.
 Bills are mailed quarterly and become due in the months of January, April, July and October.

 The City of Brookfield Fire Department does not provide uniform patches to those who request, for any reason, due to security protocols.